MR-Aman07/Termux-Banner/README.md

 # Termux-Banner
-Auto-Install: Automatically installs required packages if missing
+Create Name to Banner In Termux